junes/py4dmx/README.md

 The aim of this python script is to provide a set of python functions to play with DMX's REST API.
 (There are still some issues! ;-))

+It requires Python Version 3.6 or higher for best results.
+If you want to test the VCARD import make sure the vobject module is installed (python3-vobject).

 Copy `dmx.cfg.example` to `dmx.cfg` and adjust it to your needs.